Bwithnewcast/ultimate-jellyfin-stack/README.md

 ## How to Use - Using portainer
 1. Create a new stack using the Repository build method
 2. Add this link `https://github.com/Bwithnewcast/ultimate-jellyfin-stack/blob/main/docker-compose.yml` as repository URL
-3. example .env file is attached witch is drag and drop in portainer
+3. example .env file is attached wich is drag and drop in portainer

 File location examples: